top of page

 Squamous cell carcinomas, or SCC, are another form of non-melanoma skin cancer.
 They tend to grow more quickly than Basal Cell Carcinomas, over weeks to months, are more likely to ulcerate and often produce a crust.
 SCCs should always be removed promptly, and doing so will reduce the risk of needing further treatment.
 The vast majority of SCCs can be treated with a single surgical operation, but you may be offered a period of clinical follow-up, depending on the pathological findings.
 Occasionally, further treatment is required, in the form of further surgery, or treatment with an oncologist, such as radiotherapy or systemic anti-cancer medication.

-Signs and Symptoms
+Signs and Symptoms of SCC

 • Scaly, crusted or rough patch that may feel raised or hardened